cdapio/cdap/docs/install-guide/source/install.rst

 Reactor nodes require Hadoop and HBase client installation and configuration.
 No Hadoop services need to be running.

-Certain Continuuity components need to reference your *Hadoop*, *HBase*, and *YARN* cluster configurations by adding your configuration to their classpaths.
+Certain Continuuity components need to reference your *Hadoop*, *HBase*, *YARN* (and possibly *Hive*) cluster configurations by adding your configuration to their classpaths.

 .. rst2pdf: PageBreak